krishnakadiyala/NPAcourse/labs/Lab_03_Working_with_Strings.md

 Feel free to run through this example again with a typo such as EthernetX/10, and see what happens.

-If you do another example, you'll need to re-run the "parsing" statements stripping "Ethernet"< splitting on `/`, and then checking each element to see if they are digits.
+If you do another example, you'll need to re-run the "parsing" statements stripping "Ethernet"< splitting on `/`, and then checking each element to see if it is a number.

 > Note: this is just one example of how this could be done to teach particular methods.
-There are other ways this could be done that's more _"production" grade_.
+There are other ways this could be done that are more _"production" grade_.

 ### Task 3 - Working with Strings Part 3

 When working with CLI commands, you usually know the command to enter, but just need the particular value to configure.
-So, if you are configuring Ethernet1/10, you may need to configure it's speed, duplex, and description.
+So, if you are configuring Ethernet1/10, you may need to configure its speed, duplex, and description.

 As a network engineer, you already know the interface commands for each of these are: